 - It's a great time to take this course! - In 1995, we knew of 9 planets around 1 sun.
 Now, Jan.
-2010, we know of 300 planets around numerous suns. - In the near future, NASA missions may find life on Titan or Europa, evidence of life of Mars, or image Earth-like planets around nearby stars. - In this course, you will get an understanding of arguably the biggest astronomical question of all time:
+2012, we know of over 700 planets around numerous suns (1000s of candidates) and the first Earth-sized exoplanets! - In the near future, NASA missions may find life on Titan or Europa, evidence of life of Mars, or image Earth-like planets around nearby stars. - In this course, you will get an understanding of arguably the biggest astronomical question of all time: